Sochi: Tourism

-Today, Sochi is an all-season resort of an international level; 705 classified accommodation facilities operate on its territory, including: 66 sanatoriums, 20 boarding houses and recreation centers and 618 hotels.
+Today, 705 classified accommodation facilities operate on its territory, including: 66 sanatoriums, 20 boarding houses and recreation centers and 618 hotels.
 183 beach areas have been opened, more than 100 tourist facilities operate, about 70 excursion companies operate.

-In recent years, there has been a steady increase in tourist traffic.
 Over 5.2 million tourists visited Sochi in 2016, 5.9% more than in 2015.
-The average annual occupancy rate of hotels is at 77%, but varies by season.
+The average annual occupancy rate of hotels was at 77%, but varies by season.
 The importance of tourism for the development of Sochi is also determined by the financial revenues from the industry.
 According to statistics, in 2015, tourism revenues amounted to about 30 billion rubles.
 At the same time, throughout the country, revenues from the industry amounted to 161 billion rubles; thus, the tourist industry of the city occupies 18.6% of the total market of the country.

 Trade, finance and services

 The retail trade turnover for medium and large enterprises (accounting for about 30% of the total turnover) in the city in 2016 amounted to 57.2 billion rubles.
 On the territory of the city there are 8,769 objects of the consumer sphere, of which: 5013 are stationary retail enterprises, 1450 are catering enterprises, 335 are wholesale enterprises, and 1083 are service enterprises.
 In Sochi, 1807 grocery stores, 2,708 non-food stores, 294 stores of a mixed group of goods, 178 pharmacies, 16 car dealerships, 20 stores at gas stations, 945 pavilions and kiosks have been opened.
 The provision of the population with retail space is 1106.7 m2 per 1000 people.

-According to 2017 data, the annual trade turnover per capita in Sochi is 1.75 times higher than the average in Russia (373,527 rubles per year per person).
+According to 2017 data, the annual trade turnover per capita in Sochi was 1.75 times higher than the average in Russia (373,527 rubles per year per person).
 At the same time, it exceeds the annual trade turnover per capita in all cities with a population of over one million, including Saint Petersburg and Moscow.
 A high trade turnover is ensured by both a large flow of tourists and a high average wage in the city.
 The annual retail turnover generated by permanent residents is about 96.2 billion rubles (52%).
 Tourists generate about 87.83 billion rubles (48%).

 The turnover of public catering in the city in 2016 for medium and large enterprises amounted to 7 billion rubles (about 36% of the total turnover).
 1450 public catering establishments were opened in Sochi, with a total of 90473 seats.
 The market of paid services to the population in 2016 amounted to 34.3 million rubles; the industry employs 3393 people, with a total of 1083 enterprises.